-When buying your Summer bulbs, think about the height and color of each variety and how that will complement your existing planting scheme.
-That doesn’t mean that you have to be locked into one color palette—sometimes a pop of color from a grouping of unique Gladiolas is just what a planting bed needs!
+When buying Summer bulbs, take a moment to consider the height and color of each variety and how they’ll play off your existing planting scheme.
+But don’t feel boxed in—sometimes a bold grouping of Gladiolas in an unexpected hue is exactly the exclamation point a planting bed needs!

 Plant when the soil can be worked and easily dug—soil shouldn’t be frozen solid or sopping wet when planting.